rspamd/rspamd.com/doc/tutorials/writing_rules.md

 ### Return values

-Each Lua rule can return 0, or false, meaning that the rule has not matched, or true if the symbol should be inserted.
-In fact, you can return any positive or negative number which would be multiplied by the rule's score, e.g. if the rule score is `1.2`, then when your function returns `1` the symbol will have a  score of `1.2`, and when your function returns `2.0` then the symbol will have a score of `2.4`.
+Each Lua rule can return `0`, or `false`, meaning that the rule has not matched, or true if the symbol should be inserted.
+In fact, you can return any positive or negative number which would be multiplied by the rule's static score, e.g. if the rule score is `1.2`, then when your function returns `1` the symbol will have a  score of `1.2`, and when your function returns `0.5` then the symbol will have a score of `0.6`.
+The common convention of the return values is to return **confidence factor** varying from `0` to `1.0`.

 ### Rule conditions